NLeSC/balconaz/README.md

 # Welcome

-The repository contains Python scripts calculating various statistics from the video quiz.
-The data is fully anonymized.
+The repository contains Jupyther notebook calculating various statistics from the video quiz.
+The data is fully anonymized by the Python scripts included in this repository.

 # How to use